• Skip to primary navigation

 Is Guinness Brown Bread the same as soda bread?

 While it is similar to Irish soda bread, Guinness Brown Bread is different.
-Irish Soda Bread tends to be sweeter, whereas Guinness Brown Bread tends to be more savory.
+Traditional Irish Soda Bread tends to be sweeter, whereas Guinness Brown Bread tends to be more savory.
 This recipe also calls for a mix of whole wheat flour and all-purpose flour, which creates a richer weight and texture compared to Irish Soda Bread, which usually consists of only all-purpose flour.

 Why does this recipe start at 450°F then drops to 400°F for the actual bake time?